WerWolv/Documentation/pattern_language/core-language/importing-modules.md

 Patterns can be split into multiple files to better separate pattern code into logical sections.
 To import other files into the current file, pattern language provides two facilities: the `#include` directive and the `import` statement.
 Both will search for a given file inside the `includes` folder in pattern search paths.
 The default search paths are:

-* The `includes` folder inside the ImHex installation directory.
+* The ImHex installation directory.
-* The `AppData/Local/imhex/includes` directory.
+* The `AppData/Local/imhex` directory.
 * Additional search paths.
 To add additional search paths go to `Extras > Settings > Folders` menu.

 ### `#include` directive